 Even if your child has a risk factor, it doesn’t mean they will develop cancer.
 Many children with a risk factor will never develop cancer, while others with cancer may have had no known risk factors.
 Even if a child with a risk factor develops cancer, the risk factor may not have had much to do with it.

 Researchers don’t completely understand what causes melanoma in children.
 However, some things are linked to a higher chance of getting melanoma.

 The main risk factor for melanoma is exposure to UV (ultraviolet) light over a long time.
 This can be natural sunlight or artificial sunlight (like tanning beds).
 The risk is higher if your child has:

 - blue or green eyes

 - red or blonde hair

-- moles on their skin, especially if some of them are unusual
+- moles on their skin, especially if some are unusual

 - a history of blistering sunburns.